 The second day we worked with him, we used this first-then schedule.
-The schedule itself was on the outside of a notebook and the events of his day were on sheets inside the notebook in order.
+The schedule itself was on the outside of a notebook, and the events of his day were on sheets inside the notebook in order.
 This allowed the staff working with him to quickly switch out the visuals for each transition.
-At first we started with the scheduled activity being followed by a reinforcer (e.g., first work with teacher, then play dough).
-Over time he was able to manage the schedule with just the events of the day and eventually he was able to go into the notebook and change his own schedule.
+We started with the scheduled activity being followed by a reinforcer (e.g., first work with teacher, then play dough).
+Over time he was able to manage the schedule with just the events of the day.
+And eventually he was able to go into the notebook and change his own schedule.
 This greatly increased his independence throughout the day.

-For more complex learners this often is a great place to start.
 A word of caution, however.
 Don’t start an entire class on first-then notebook schedules at the same time when they haven’t been taught to use them.
 We tried that one time and were constantly looking for the schedules because the students weren’t independent at keeping track of them.
-In short, it was disaster and the next day we broke it down and just started with 2 of the students and then added more as the first ones became independent.
+In short, it was disaster.
+The next day we broke it down and just started with 2 of the students.
+Then we added more as the first ones became independent.
 You can also use first-then boards to show students what will happen after a desired activity.
 Helping students to know what is coming next sometimes helps them to make the transition more easily.

-And then we have the low-tech option–you can just draw it out on paper, post-its or dry erase board and use writing if the student can read.
-You just want to make sure that the student is able to clearly comprehend what is written.
+And then we have the on-the-fly option.
+You can just draw it out on paper, post-its or dry erase board and use writing if the student can read.
+Just make sure that the student is able to clearly comprehend what is written.

 And finally, I promised you a freebie!
-You can use the board with a variety of visuals and you may want to use a previous freebie of the communication visuals from this post as your “then.”
-Simply download the board, laminate it, and put velcro on it to hold the pictures.
+Simply download the boards, laminate it, and put velcro on it to hold the pictures.